 Sin is disobeying God.
 God had warned our parents – Adam and Eve – that disobeying Him would bring death.
 They would die both physically and spiritually.
 Spiritual death is eternal separation from God – not destruction of the spirit.
 We understand physical death.
 When Adam and Eve sinned they caused their children to become sinners.
 They died both physically and spiritually.

-In order to rescue us from the penalty of our sin, a sinless individual had to die for us.
-Someone who did not deserve to physically die had to choose to die for us.
+In order to rescue us from the penalty of our sins, a sinless individual had to die in our place.
+Someone who was sinless and perfect had to choose to die for us.
 Jesus did that for us.

 . . . so Christ also, having been offered once to bear the sins of many, will appear a second time for salvation without reference to sin, to those who eagerly await Him.
 (NASB) Hebrews 9:28